brev-dev/micropython_bme280_i2c/README.md

 # Introduction
 This Micropython module enables both I2C and SPI communication with a Bosch BME280 temperature, humidity, and pressure sensor.

+It is 99.9% the work of @triplepoint.
+I have simply added the SPI interface.

 # Usage
 This module pretty closely follows the Bosch reference library's behavior (see the references below).